voxel51/fiftyone/docs/source/teams/pluggable_auth.md

 The Super Admin UI contains FiftyOne Teams deployment wide configurations.
-When logging into FiftyOne Teams as an admin, you are in the context of an organization.Settings are scoped by organization and only apply to that organization.
+When logging into FiftyOne Teams as an admin, you are in the context of an organization.
+Settings are scoped by organization and only apply to that organization.
 The Super Admin UI allows you to administer all organizations and global configurations (Identity Providers, Session timeouts, and JS hooks).